the-teachingRSE-project/competencies/competencies.md

 (**Project team size**).
 Finally, different sets of skills are emphasised in the different RSE specialisations (**RSE specialisations**).

+During the Paderborn workshop we asked learners and novice RSEs what they would like to have learnt.
+The top five things mentioned were: testing, contributing to large projects, when or why to keep repositories private, proper development, and finding a community.
+Those topics comprise combinations of the skills and competencies defined below.
+We will elaborate these in
+@sec:tasks-and-responsibilities.

 ## Software engineering skills

 \newcommand{\skillsection}[1]{\hypertarget{skills-#1}{%